-The CAD course is currently being further developed and tested for online use.
-Anyone inter-ested in technical drawing and design (e.g., in architecture or mechanical engineering) or planning to study engineering will learn both the basics and the key features of the popular CAD program Autodesk Inventor.
-When: March 30 to April 8, 2021
+Anyone who is interested in technical drawing and design (e.g. in architecture or mechanical engineering) or is planning to study engineering will learn the basic structure and central functions of the popular CAD software Autodesk Inventor in this course.

 For students from grade 9 upwards.

 Teach Yourself Computer Science | RWTH Aachen University

 The InfoSphere (Schools Lab for Computer Science) provides a range of self-learning opportunities for all ages that can be worked on from home or at school.
 Students can explore fascinating areas of computer science, such as cryptography, or learn how to program.
 Some courses are still being developed.

 changING – Research Club at SE²A | Technical Institute of Braunschweig

 At the Technical Institute of Braunschweig, the “changING” research club run by the Cluster of Excellence SE²A – Sustainable and Energy-Efficient Aviation was launched in October 2019.
 It gives students from the 10th grade onwards the chance to do their own research and experi-ments.
 It provides hands-on experience regarding engineering programs and professions in the field of “Mobility” research at Technical Institute of Braunschweig. changING is also de-signed to get girls interested in technical topics.
 If they choose to stay with the project for the full four years, participating students are mentored until they graduate from high school.

 Netzwerk Teilchenwelt (Particle World Network) | Technische Universität Dresden